nerdschoolbergen/react/exercise-2/README.md

 ### JSX in a hurry

-We'll touch on more JSX goodies as we go along, but here's a few things you'll need to know:
+:book: We'll touch on more JSX goodies as we go along, but here's a few things you'll need to know:

 - We can write plain JavaScript by wrapping it in `{ }` inside of any jsx code block.
 We use this quite frequently to do conditional checks and write data to the screen.
 - We iterate over lists like this: